Asyirafu/calc/README.md

-# Inaccurate Options Pricing Calculator with Greeks
+# Options Pricing Calculator with Greeks
 This project was originally implemented with LibreOffice's Calc (calc is short for calculator, hence the repository name) as a tool to determine European-style call and put option prices and greeks using the Black-Scholes-Merton model.
 This is a demonstration project and is not intended for real-world financial use.

 ## Notes